duducheng/Learning-Notes/README.md

 NB: Time below means when "I am / was studying", not that for the paper itself.

+## 2020-05
+Three papers (first author) were accepted by MICCAI'20!
+All are early accept!
+Lucky ;)

 ## 2020-04

+One paper on noisy labels for detection (our 1st runner up solution of MICCAI DigestPath2019 challenge) was accepted by Neurpcomputing.

 * Medical
   * [ ] Biologically-Constrained Graphs for Global Connectomics Reconstruction ([CVPR'19](https://donglaiw.github.io/paper/2019_cvpr_skel.pdf))